mcarr-and/go-gin-marshalling/docs/Microk8s-install-pi.md

 ### Fix /etc/resolv.conf

+This allows the searching of internal domains `svc.cluster.local` and `cluster.local` in the K8s cluster.

+The below change will add those 2 entries in your `/etc/resolv.conf` and it will end with the name of your router.

+It will try to DNS resolve inside the cluster first before going external.

-Do on both Control Plane and all Worker Nodes.
+**Note: Do on both Control Plane and all Worker Nodes.**

 ```bash
 sudo sed -i 's/#Domains=/Domains=svc.cluster.local cluster.local/g' /etc/systemd/resolved.conf;